 I am proud of who you are.

 “Everyone felt lighter and happy to have Millie out of the hospital and in a place that felt peaceful,” her mother generously shared in a social media post.
 “We took her upstairs to be with mom and dad.
 They had a bed and a bay window for us to sleep in.
 That’s just like our home.”

 Millie took her last breaths lying between her mom and dad while they sang to her and found the strength to tell her it was okay for her to stop fighting.

 Millie was a heart warrior to the end.

 Touching hearts.
 Melting hearts.

 She will never be forgotten.

-A celebration of Millie’s life will take place at Point Pleasant Park in Halifax on Saturday, May 12 from 1 to 3 p.m., with the gathering at the Sailors Memorial.
+A celebration of Millie’s life took place at Point Pleasant Park in Halifax on Saturday, May 12 from 1 to 3 p.m., with the gathering at the Sailors Memorial.
 (Much of Millie's family lives in the Bedford area.)
-In the event of rain, an alternate location has been planned at Bedford United Church.
-All who loved Millie are invited.
-The family asks that you wear your happy clothes (bright colors), bring your musical instruments, a picnic lunch, blankets and beach chairs and of course dogs are welcome too.
-The family would like to issue an open invitation for anyone who would like to share a memory of Millie or play a song for her as part of the celebration.
-The family is also asking that, in-lieu of flowers, donations be made to Emily’s House in Toronto, where Millie spent her last night of life. (http://www.emilyshouse.ca/donate/).
+All who loved Millie were invited.
+The family asked that people wear their happy clothes (bright colors), bring their musical instruments, a picnic lunch, blankets and beach chairs and of course dogs were welcome too.
+The family issued an open invitation for anyone who would like to share a memory of Millie or play a song for her as part of the celebration.
+The family is asked that, in-lieu of flowers, donations be made to Emily’s House in Toronto, where Millie spent her last night of life. (http://www.emilyshouse.ca/donate/).